xuyj233/self-introduction/content/papers/_index.md

 ---
-title: "Papers"
+title: "Publications"
-description: "Preprints and articles by Professor Dr von Igelfeld."
+description: "Peer-reviewed work, preprints, and manuscripts generated directly from the LaTeX CV."
 ---